-The Audit and Risk Committee is comprised of three independent non-executive directors, being Messrs Strapp (Committee Chairman), O'Connor and Connelly.
+The Audit and Risk Committee was, until the resignation of Mr Connelly on 28 June 2018, comprised of three independent non-executive directors, being Messrs Strapp (Committee Chairman), Cochrane and Connelly.
+The Board will appoint a new member to the Audit and Risk Committee in due course.

 The Committee members are financially literate and have an appropriate understanding of the industries in which the Company operates.
 Mr Strapp is a Certified Practicing Accountant with extensive experience in banking, finance and corporate risk management, and in the preparation and interpretation of financial statements and information.